+When is the bomb going to explode?
+Where is it?
+What will cause it to explode?
+What kind of bomb is it?
+Who are you?
+Why are you doing this?
 What can we do for you to avoid the bomb from exploding?
 How can you be contacted?

-- 3. The School Administrator will direct the Search and Rescue Team(s) to search for suspicious packages, boxes or foreign objects.
-While conducting the search, all cell phones, beepers and hand-held radios should be turned off since many modern day explosive devices can be triggered by radio frequencies. - 4.
-If a suspicious object is identified, one member of the Search and Rescue Team will report the discovery to the School Administrator while the remaining team members attempt to secure the immediate area. - 5.
-No attempt should be made to investigate or examine the object. - 6.
-After the search, the School Administrator will determine the appropriate Immediate Response Action(s) to announce, which may include DUCK AND COVER, LOCK DOWN, EVACUATE BUILDING or OFF-SITE EVACUATION. - 7.
-When a suspicious object or bomb is found, the School Administrator shall issue the EVACUATE BUILDING action.
-Staff and students will evacuate the building using prescribed routes or other safe routes to the Assembly Area. - 8.
-In the event of an evacuation, Teachers will bring their student roster and take attendance at the Assembly Area to account for students.
-Teachers will notify the Assembly Area Team of missing students. - 9.
-The School Administrator will notify "911" (dial 9, 911), if not previously notified, and will provide the exact location (e.g., building, room, area) of the potential bomb, if known. - 10.
-The School Administrator will notify the Assistant Superintendent of Student Services and Support of the situation. - 11.
-The Psychological First Aid Team will convene onsite and begin the process of counseling and recovery. - 12.
-Do not resume school activities until the affected buildings have been inspected by proper authorities and determined to be safe.
-The School Administrator will give the ALL CLEAR signal. - 13.
-The School Administrator will initiate an OFF-SITE EVACUATION, if warranted by changes in conditions. - 14.
-After the incident is over, the School Administrator will complete the Bomb Threat Report SPECIAL PROVISIONS FOR STUDENTS WITH DISABILITIESIn accordance with SB 10 (2023), the Santa Clara County Office of Education cites specific adaptations in the Comprehensive School Safety Plan which is evaluated and updated annually.
-Upon the identification of a disaster or emergency, the Santa Clara County Office of Education (SCCOE) programs follow prescribed procedures as identified in the Comprehensive School Safety Plan.
-The SCCOE recognizes the need for special accommodations for Students with Disabilities during emergency drills and actions.
-In such cases, the adult assigned to the student, para educator, teacher, and/or principal will ensure safe ingress and egress of students during drills and emergencies.
-These safety measures will align with the student's Individual Education Plan (IEP) as agreed upon by the IEP team.
+3. The School Administrator will direct the Search and Rescue Team(s) to search for suspicious packages, boxes or foreign objects.
+While conducting the search, all cell phones, beepers and hand-held radios should be turned off since many modern day explosive devices can be triggered by radio frequencies.
+4. If a suspicious object is identified, one member of the Search and Rescue Team will report the discovery to the School Administrator while the remaining team members attempt to secure the immediate area.
+5. No attempt should be made to investigate or examine the object.
+6. After the search, the School Administrator will determine the appropriate Immediate Response Action(s) to announce, which may include DUCK AND COVER, LOCK DOWN, EVACUATE BUILDING or OFF-SITE EVACUATION.
+7. When a suspicious object or bomb is found, the School Administrator shall issue the EVACUATE BUILDING action.
+Staff and students will evacuate the building using prescribed routes or other safe routes to the Assembly Area.
+8. In the event of an evacuation, Teachers will bring their student roster and take attendance at the Assembly Area to account for students.
+Teachers will notify the Assembly Area Team of missing students.
+9. The School Administrator will notify "911" (dial 9, 911), if not previously notified, and will provide the exact location (e.g., building, room, area) of the potential bomb, if known.
+10. The School Administrator will notify the Assistant Superintendent of Educational Services of the situation.
+11. The Psychological First Aid Team will convene onsite and begin the process of counseling and recovery.
+12. Do not resume school activities until the affected buildings have been inspected by proper authorities and determined to be safe.
+The School Administrator will give the ALL CLEAR signal.
+13. The School Administrator will initiate an OFF-SITE EVACUATION, if warranted by changes in conditions.
+14. After the incident is over, the School Administrator will complete the Bomb Threat Report SPECIAL PROVISIONS FOR STUDENTS WITH DISABILITIES In accordance with SB 10 (2023), the Santa Clara County Office of Education cites specific adaptations in the Comprehensive School Safety Plan which is evaluated and updated annually.